saum-g/Quantum-Internet/_3_The_Network_Layer/README.md

 ## Interface to Transport layer

-We currently expect the link layer to connect any two nodes in the network provided the minimum fidelity to be achieved in the least time possible.
+We currently expect the network layer to connect any two nodes in the network provided the minimum fidelity to be achieved in the least time possible.

 ## Information maintained at Network layer